 While the Catalyst case scores an IP68 rating, the company tests each unit to even greater depths and promises that its cases are waterproof up to 33 feet (10 meters).
 You also get good drop protection for falls from up to 6.6 feet (2 meters).
 The soft rubber exterior is comfortable to hold and adds some grip, and there’s easy access to the Touch ID, buttons, and camera.
 A thin screen protector is built in, which doesn’t interfere with touch sensitivity, and a rotating crown dial operates the mute switch.

-Pelican has an impressive pedigree when it comes to protective cases, and the Marine case also safeguards your iPhone 7 against drops, bumps, and all the elements.
-This waterproof iPhone case scores an IP68 rating, so it can be completely submerged in water to a depth of 6.6 feet for up to an hour.
-It seals your phone inside, but the Touch ID, touchscreen, and camera work just fine.
-There are button covers for the controls and ports for audio, though you may find sound is a bit muffled at times.
+Pelican offers an array of top-tier protective cases with stellar reputations as some of the best on the market.
+They continue their high-quality legacy with this Marine case for iPhone 7, which not only prohibits any water damage but also protects against falls or other forms of impact.
+This waterproof iPhone case scores an IP68 rating, meaning it can be completely submerged in water to a depth of 6.6 feet for up to an hour.
+It seals your phone inside while allowing the Touch ID, touchscreen, and camera to work just fine.
+There are button covers for the controls and ports for audio, however, you may notice the sound is a bit muffled occasionally.

-If you need waterproof protection for your iPhone 7 only occasionally, then it makes sense to consider a simple dry bag like the Vansky.
-Pop your iPhone in the bag and seal it, and you’re good to go.
-The case has an IPx8 rating and promises to protect your handset in depths of up to 100 feet.
-It has an adjustable lanyard strap, so you can hang it around your neck or use the optional armband.
-Both the front and back are clear, and you can use your iPhone while it’s in the bag.
-The other advantage of this bag is that it floats, so if you drop your iPhone, it won’t disappear into the depths.
+If you don’t need constant waterproof protection for your iPhone 7, then a better option for you could simply be a dry bag like the Vansky.
+Pop your iPhone in the bag and seal it, and you’re set.
+The case has an IPx8 rating and vows to keep your handset safe in depths of up to 100 feet.
+It comes with a strap that you can shrink or enlarge to fit your neck, arm, wrist, or ankle.
+Both the front and back are clear, allowing you to use your iPhone while it’s in the bag.
+Another cool thing that sets this bag apart is that it floats, so if you drop your iPhone, it won’t disappear into the depths.

 This chunky, waterproof case boasts an IP68 rating, which means your iPhone can be submerged in up to 10 feet of water for up to two hours.
-Otbba also promises rugged drop protection and protects your device from falls of up to 6.5 feet.
-It comes with a built-in screen protector and covers all of your phone’s buttons and ports.
-Your camera and Touch ID sensor work with the case on, but sound is muffled, as is typical with most waterproof offerings.
+Otbba also promises that with their case you have rugged drop protection and protection if your device falls up to 6.5 feet.
+It includes a built-in screen protector and covers all of your phone’s buttons and ports.
+Your camera and Touch ID sensor work with the case on, but unfortunately, the sound is muffled.
+You’ll find that this is a common issue that manufacturers face with waterproof cases.